|Close this window|

 COMMUNITIES & COLLECTIONS top

-The RIA content is organized into communities that correspond to university departments, services, polytechnic schools, research units and associated laboratories.
+The RIA content is organized into communities that match the university departments, services, polytechnic schools, research units and associated laboratories.
 Within each community, the RIA is organized into collections, which correspond to document types.
 Each collection can contain an unlimited number of documents.

 Each community has its own entrance page, which can contain information, news and links according to the interests of that community, as well as a list of collections within the community.